Fantasia 2000: The Carnival of the Animals, Finale

-The Carnival of the Animals, Finale was directed by Goldberg; his wife Susan was its art director.
+The Carnival of the Animals, Finale was directed and animated by Goldberg; his wife Susan was its art director.
 The idea originated from animator Joe Grant, one of the two story directors on Fantasia who loved the ostriches in Dance of the Hours.
 When development for Fantasia 2000 began, Grant suggested the idea of having one of the ostriches play with a yo-yo to the last movement of The Carnival of the Animals.
 The ostriches were later changed to flamingos as Disney wished to avoid reintroducing characters from the original film and thought flamingos would look more colorful on the screen.
-Goldberg was partly inspired by co-director Mike Gabriel, who would play with a yo-yo as he took a break from working on Pocahontas (1995).
+Goldberg was partly inspired by co-director Mike Gabriel, who would play with a yo-yo as he took a break from working on Pocahontas (1995); Gabriel is given a credit for "yo-yo tricks" in the end credits.
 The segment was produced with CGI and 6,000 watercolor paintings on heavy bond paper.
 Susan chose a distinct colour palette for the segment which she compared to the style of a Hawaiian shirt.
 The Goldbergs and their team visited the zoo in Los Angeles and San Diego to study the anatomy and movement of flamingos.

 The Sorcerer's Apprentice

-Pomp and Circumstance
+Pomp and Circumstance (Land of Hope and Glory)

-Eisner suggested Pomp and Circumstance as a piece after he attended a graduation and thought its familiarity would be suitable for a Fantasia segment.
+Mostly known as Britain's most loved patriotic song (thanks its choral counterpart Land of Hope and Glory) the original march was created for royal and solemn events, but Eisner suggested his use as a stand-alone piece after he attended a graduation and thought its familiarity would be suitable for a Fantasia segment.
 His idea involved a selection of Disney princesses and heroes in a wedding procession carrying their future children who would then be presented in a ceremony.
 The animators' preliminary designs depicted a Greco-Roman setting; one of the staff members described the artwork as "an appalling abuse" of the characters.
 Eisner agreed to drop the story, but insisted that the music be used.
 After numerous ideas were scrapped due to the difficulty in writing a clear plot, animator and director Francis Glebas came up with the Noah's Ark idea that he titled Donald's Last Roundup!, later retitled as Noah's Duck, and pitched it thinking it was "laden with comic possibilities".